JoeyHou/JoeyHou.github.io/index.md

 -----

 ## Recent Updates
+- *12/2024*: Our recent work, *Improve LLM-based Automatic Essay Scoring with Linguistic Features*, is accepted as a spotlight paper at Innovation and Responsibility in AI-Supported Education (iRaise) workshop at AAAI 2025!
-- *02/2024*: Our most recent work, *Choice-75: A Dataset on Decision Branching in Script Learning*, is accepted to appear on [LREC-COLING](https://lrec-coling-2024.org/).
-Thanks for my mentor Li (Harry) Zhang and Professor Chris Callison-Burch!
+- *02/2024*: *Choice-75: A Dataset on Decision Branching in Script Learning*, is accepted to appear on [LREC-COLING](https://lrec-coling-2024.org/)!
 - *08/2023*: Started my Ph.D. at Pitt!
 If you are in Pittsburgh area, let's connect!
 - *05/2023*: I will be on internship at [UII America](https://www.linkedin.com/company/uii-america-inc) in Boston during summer 2023, working on training large language models for trust-worthy QA in the medical domain.